Who Is the Father?

 This is the central question for most women: Which one of the potential fathers should I tell about the pregnancy?
 Should I even tell anyone?
 There are several options...

 Ask yourself whom you hope the father to be.
 Who would be willing to take on this responsibility?
 He may be most deserving of being the first one to know.
-Including him immediately would help him adapt to this situation and allow him to gradually take on the father’s role.
+Including him immediately would help him adjust to this situation and allow him to gradually decide on where he stands regarding taking on a father role.

-Depending on the situation, you may want to inform both men since the matter of paternity is still unclear.
+Depending on the situation, you may want to inform each potential father while the matter of paternity is still unclear.

 Distinguishing Between Biological Father, Legal Guardian, and Dad